 And, if you lost a loved one due to injuries they sustained in an attack resulting from negligent security, attorney Raymond E. Areshenko will pursue justice on your family’s behalf through a wrongful death lawsuit.
 No amount of money will replace the person you’ve lost, but compensation in a wrongful death case will help offset some of the financial strain you feel after the unexpected death of a family member.

 Attorney Ray Areshenko is licensed to practice law in Nevada and California.
 He understands premises liability cases because he knows how insurance companies operate.
 Mr. Areshenko used to get hired by these companies to defend their insureds in accident lawsuits.
 Now he relies on that experience to provide knowledgeable, honest representation for people seeking just compensation for injuries they suffer due to negligence.

 Whether it’s a homeowners insurance company or the insurer for a resort, casino, amusement park, or other major entity, the biggest obstacle in any injury case is the involvement of the insurance agency.
 Insurance companies are directly opposed to the interests of the injured party in premises liability claims.
 That’s why hiring an experienced attorney is so important.

 For a complimentary review of your case, please call REA Law at 775-300-7594 today.
 Attorney Raymond E. Areshenko serves Reno, Sparks, and nearby areas of Nevada.
-We also serve Greater Sacramento and surrounding areas: Call 916-800-6090 for service in Northern California.
+We also have offices in Northern California.
+Call 916-800-6090 for service throughout California.